Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 How Do Publishers Take Advantage of RTB?

-Publishers worry that RTB will enable brands to pay them less for their inventory.
-However, by selling their impressions to the most relevant and motivated advertisers, the RTB auction helps publishers earn the highest price per impression.
-With real-time bidding, publishers monetize their media better because they can:
+In the early 2010’s, publishers worried that RTB platforms would enable brands to pay them less for their inventory.
+However, by selling their impressions to the most relevant and motivated advertisers, the RTB auction helped publishers earn the highest price per impression.

 • Virtually trade with unlimited advertisers to minimize unsold inventory.